AhmedEhab-SG/local-crafts-admin/README.md

 ### About Project:

-#### An application designed to control and monitor local crafts' backend core features, allowing the administrator to approve products or services added by vendors and add new locations or categories.".
+#### An application designed to control and monitor local crafts' backend core features, allowing the administrator to approve products or services added by vendors and add new locations or categories.

 ---